gregorwolf/SAP-NPM-API-collection/apis/ams/README.md

 ## Version 3
 Version 3 drastically changes the core API.
 Instead of checking privileges on a `PolicyDecisionPoint` with an `Attributes` object, an `AuthProvider` prepares an `Authorizations` object for the same purpose.
 This separates *what* to check from *how* to check it.
-The necessary configuration for advanced authorization scenarios such as principal propagation or non-standard authorization strategies are configured once during application start.
+The necessary configuration for advanced authorization scenarios, such as principal propagation or non-standard authorization strategies, are configured once during application start.
 As a result, the authorization checks themselves remain straight-forward in version 3, with a focus on the application domain.

 New features:

-- Out-of-the-box support for technical communication scenarios via SAP Identity Service
+- Out-of-the-box support for technical communication scenarios via SAP Cloud Identity Services
-- Flexible configuration and extensibility for non-standard authorization strategies, e.g. when authenticating both via XSUAA and SAP Identity Service tokens
+- Flexible configuration and extensibility for non-standard authorization strategies, for example when authenticating both via XSUAA and SAP Cloud Identity Services tokens
 - Exports Typescript Types for a better development experience
-- Improved events that allows correlating authorization checks with requests for logging and auditing
+- Improved events that allow correlating authorization checks with requests for logging and auditing
-- Support for SAP Identity Service credentials with certificates changing at runtime, e.g. when using ZTIS or mounted Kyma service bindings
+- Support for SAP Cloud Identity Services credentials with certificates changing at runtime, for example when using ZTIS or mounted Kyma service bindings

 ### Breaking Changes
 CAP Node.js Applications should **not** need to make changes when updating to version 3.